BenjinYap/WinRunner/README.md

 ##Batch
 This will execute the Batch script that you enter into the box.
 This is done using a Batch file.

+##Web Page
+This will open the specified url using the selected browser.
+This assumes the selected browser is in fact a browser and that it can open a web page by passing the url as a command line parameter.